idadzie1/ecommerce/README.md

 # ecommerce
-Ecommerce website using html, CSS and Vanilla JS
+Responsive Ecommerce website with cart functionality using html, CSS and Vanilla JS